Can logical data recovery software destroy the data on a hard disk drive?

 Misconception About Logical Data Recovery

-It is a widespread misconception that logical recovery attempts are always safe and that you can perform them without the risk of fatal data loss.
+It is a widespread misconception that working with logical data recovery software is always safe and that you can perform them without the risk of fatal data loss.

 What is Fatal Data Loss?

 Data loss is fatal when you destroy the magnetic information.
 On the picture beneath you can clearly see how an attempt to recover data through a logical recovery has resulted in the destruction of a large part of the magnetic layer on the surface of the platter.
 The information stored in this section of the magnetic layer has been destroyed and has, therefore, become unrecoverable.
 You can click on the picture for a larger image.
 Furthermore, the resulting damage is so severe that it prevents the head from reading the other parts of the platter as well.